tap-ir/tap-ir.github.io/README.md

 ![tasks](tasks.jpg)

-The tasks window let you see each plugins that was launch on the **TAPIR** server, the argument provided to each of the plugin, and the status of the task associated to the plugin (waiting, running, finished).
+The tasks window let you see each plugins that was launch on the **TAPIR** server.
+The argument provided to each of the plugin and the status of the task associated to the plugin (waiting, running, finished).

 Like in the browser you can [sort](http://tap-ir.github.io/#/?id=sorting), [search](http://tap-ir.github.io/#/?id=searching) and [filter](http://tap-ir.github.io/#/?id=searching) the different columns.